jackiegatwiri/Triangle/README.md

 ## Link
 https://github.com/jackiegatwiri/Triangle
 ## BDD
-Specifications
+* Specifications <br>
 .
-If the values of each side are equal, it is an equalateral .
-If two sides are equal, it is an isosceles
+If the values of each side are equal, it is an equalateral <br>
 .
+If two sides are equal, it is an isosceles <br>
-If none of the sides are equal, it is a scalene
+.
+If none of the sides are equal, it is a scalene <br>
-. ff two of the sides are less than or equal to the other side.
+.
+If two of the sides are less than or equal to the other side.
 Then it is not a triangle at all <br>

 Behavior
-Our program should handle:
+Our program should handle: <br>
-Side One input example
-Side Two input example
-Side Three input example

 Output Example
 3 sides are equal
 5
 5
 5
 True <br>

 2 sides are equal
 5
 5